Guilderm/SnowballPlanner/README.md

 ## Note to Hiring Teams

 Interested in assessing my technical expertise?
-The [About this Project](Documents/About%20this%20Project.md) document was written to highlight my development journey, the technologies implemented, and the methodologies applied throughout this project.
+The [About DebtFreePlanner and My Development Journey](Documents/About%20this%20Project.md) document was written to highlight my development journey, the technologies implemented, and the methodologies applied throughout this project.

 ## Table of Contents